White Rice Recipe

 There are different types of rice with different colors, textures, and grain lengths.
 The longer the grain of rice, the fluffier it will be when cooked and the shorter the grain, the more sticky it will be.

-- Long Grain Rice: This rice has a longer grain, and usually cooks up with fluffy separated grains.
+• Long Grain Rice: This rice has a longer grain, and usually cooks up with fluffy separated grains.
 Basmati rice, brown rice, and jasmine rice are all long grain varieties.
+These are all perfect for serving with cajun dishes.

-- Short Grain Rice: This is the stickiest variety and often used to make sushi rolls.
-Sushi rice is sometimes called glutinous rice.
+• Short Grain Rice: AKA glutinous rice.
+This is the stickiest variety and often used to make sushi rolls.

 Ingredients & Substitutions